Reviews You Can Rely On

 Wolf Tooth Components is an American company that produces a wide range of components.
 Although they have sold a quality dropper post remote for some time, the Resolve is the first dropper post they've produced.
 Our 200mm travel dropper post hit the scales at 545 grams (post only) and 592 grams with a remote.
 That makes it the lightest post in our test class — quite impressive, given its generous amount of travel.
 Plenty of riders opt for the lightest components possible to minimize the overall weight of their bike.
 The Wolf Tooth post is an excellent choice for the weight-conscious rider.
 Not only is it light, but the on-trail performance is also rock solid.
 This model also has some very cool features, such as a self-bleeding cartridge to prevent unwanted sag, travel reduction, and the ability to swap the lower tube to a different diameter in the event you get a new bike frame.
 In addition, Wolf Tooth has parts available and some excellent technical resources to help users service their products at home.

-As much as we liked this post, it's certainly not cheap.
-Riders on a tight budget can get a highly-functional post at a significantly lower price.
+As much as we like this post, it doesn't come cheap.
+Riders on a tight budget can get a highly functional post at a significantly lower price, like the OneUp V3 mentioned above.
 And while the Wolf Tooth Resolve is beautifully machined, lightweight, and adjustable, and the self-bleeding feature is neat, it may be more than many riders are willing or able to spend.
 That said, Wolf Tooth makes great products, and we expect this post to last long enough to justify the expense.

 Read more: Wolf Tooth Resolve review